jakkra/ZSWatch/app/src/images/binaries/README.md

     - Upload: `west upload_fs --type raw`

 ### Which one to use?
-Please use littlefs for now those options are mostly for experimentation.
+Please use the raw filesystem for now.
+For images that will be loader alot, for example watchscreen gifs, then use littlefs as it includes caching.
 Using littlefs may be faster due to littlefs caching.
-However the other custom filesystem allows us to do more optimization for ZSWatch in the future.
+However the other custom filesystem allows us to do more optimization for ZSWatch in the future and won't run out of cache RAM causing images to to load.